-Insects and insect repellent- While we don't experience significant difficulty with pesky insects up on our breezy hill, we do supply insect repellent, both natural and chemical at Hugs and Health, and campers can help themselves.
+Insects and insect repellent-While we don't experience significant difficulty with pesky insects up on our breezy hill, we do supply insect repellent, both natural and chemical at Hugs and Health, and campers can help themselves.
 We also carry it on trips out of camp in our first aid kits.
 People do often have a favorite bug repellent!
 Feel free to bring your favorite, except Please do not send aerosol cans of insect spray.
 You get better coverage from the wipe-on kind.
 DEET, though effective on bugs, is toxic to humans.
 There are several non-Deet-formula insect repellents available, please check the labels.

 Ticks have become more common in Vermont especially in the early summer.
 With the help of our health care team, we provide education around tick prevention, and encourage our cabin staff to organize a time for tick checking in the cabin group.
 Campers are educated and reminded to check for ticks in the shower and when they are in a bathing suit as well as at bedtime and in the mornings.
-If a tick or tick bite is found we take the care of it very seriously, and we would be in touch with your family about a plan for care.
+If a tick or tick bite is found on a camper we care for it attentively and we will include families in the care plan.
 Information on Ticks in Vermont.